top of page

 After lunch, we geared up; as the snow settled in, we loved popping back to our room to measure the snowfall; it felt like a winter wonderland with snow filling your balcony and a little like Christmas.
 We love it.

-Brendan was our host and zodiac driver through the sea ice for one hour, providing us with lots of insights on the icebergs, sea ice and all about the nearby birdlife as he expertly dodged and weaved all the ice flows and icebergs with limited vision.
+Brendan was our host and Zodiac driver through the sea ice for one hour.
+He provided us with many insights on the icebergs and sea ice, and all about the nearby birdlife, as he expertly dodged and weaved through all the ice flows and icebergs with limited vision.

 Being part of the sea as it began to ice up was also fascinating.
 It has the same texture as a slushy; the water on the surface becomes a light shade of grey and is mushy.